Skip to main content

 With CRT by your side, there's no need to rent separate ice trucks or mobile refrigerators because our unit is 2-in-1, saving you both time and money.

-How Does a Refrigerated Trailer for Rent in Savannah Work?
+How Does a Refrigerated Trailer for Rent in Savannah, GA Work?

 Generally speaking, refrigerated trailers aren't meant to cool down or freeze the items stored within them.
 Instead, they're meant to keep products at a specific temperature for a certain amount of time.
 At Charleston Refrigerators Trailers, our team members use Polar King Mobile trailers.
 We made the choice to use this brand for a reason: These ice trucks both meet and exceed all compliance guidelines set forth by the NATM or National Association of Trailer Manufacturers.